yozh-io/xpirio-writings/writings/key_components_of_a_successful_web3_product_launch.md

 Use growth programs, grants, liquidity mining, and yield farming to engage them.
 Early on, airdrops can help attract users, but be mindful of your incentives pool.
 As your product evolves, gradually reduce these incentives.
-Mistakes could happen, but establish a strong support system and avoid hyperinflation.
+Mistakes could happen, so establish a strong support system and avoid hyperinflation.

 ## Engage and Incentivize Community
 ### Identify and Empower Your Smart Users
 Smart users differ from project to project, and their behaviors can vary.
 For instance, even a drop hunter might be a valuable audience if your product is designed for them.

-Although defining a “valuable user” can be tricky, you can spot them by these key traits:
+Although defining a smart user can be tricky, you can spot them by these key traits:
 * They use the product to meet their own needs, not just for profit.
 * They contribute to the product’s success, directly or indirectly.
 * They engage in protocol decisions, like those in a DAO.

-Focus on identifying and nurturing these smart or power users.
+Focus on identifying and nurturing these smart users.
 They can significantly influence your product’s direction and set trends.
 Invest time in understanding who is using your product and how they interact with it.